Income tax in the Netherlands: The 30% ruling

 In 2017 the new governmental coalition planned to reduce the tax break from 8 years to 5 years.
 However, in the 2018 budget speech, the finance minister retroactively reduced the 30% tax rule to end by Jan 2019 for all beneficiaries if over 5 years, irrespective of an earlier approval for a later end date (many cases up to 2022).

 Tax treaties

 The Netherlands has established nearly 100 bilateral tax treaties with other countries to prevent the issue of double taxation.
-Their overview is available at Belastingdienst website (Dutch Tax and Customs Administration).
+The overview is available at the website Dutch Tax and Customs Administration.